 As a casino worker, it’s your job to distribute chips and cards to players, maintain a quality game flow, and watch over the game to ensure no rules are broken.
 Also, it is your responsibility as a casino croupier to distribute payouts, take bets and guide the players when necessary.
 Poker dealing has its strict job requirements that everyone must meet to qualify for the position of their choice.
 Besides age and education requirements, there are some other crucial skills every good poker dealer must possess.
 These include but are not limited to:

-- Knowing all the casino games in and out
+- Knowing all the casinos and casino games in and out

 - Knowing how to read poker hands and players

 - Being a real lover of poker and other casino games

 How Can I Become A Poker Dealer

 Getting started as poker dealer doesn’t involve complex training and certifications.
 Provided you have a high school diploma, all you need is to enroll for the necessary training, which takes 1 -2 months.
 Once you complete the course and earn the certification, you can then apply for a job in any of the nearby land-based casinos.
 Quote your preferred croupier salary when applying.
 However, do be aware that many casinos will already have a blackjack dealer salary range in mind.
 During the application, you will most likely be required to complete a 15 – 20 minute audition, so be prepared.

 Before we look at salaries, let’s answer a very basic question first.
 What is a croupier?
 He or she is the person who controls operations at a gambling table and provides players with any help needed.
 There are various types of croupier jobs.
 These vary in complexity, and therefore in the salary paid.
 A croupier’s take-home pay can depend on various factors, including economic growth, the reputation of the casino, and the experience of the croupier.
 It also depends on the quality of service they deliver to clients, as more professional and skilled croupiers can earn more and bigger tips.